mechanical-ink/calavera-reusable-actions/docs/pr-title-linter.md

 👋🏼 Thank you for opening a pull request and your interest in the project.
 We require pull request titles to follow the [Conventional Commits specification](https://www.conventionalcommits.org/) and it looks like your proposed title needs to be adjusted.

+> Note: The error message will also be output as part of the pull request comment.

 ### Usage

 In the repository that will call this action, you will need to add a `.github/workflows/pr-title-linter.yml` file with the following content.